Arizona Solar – Everything You Need to Know

-Solar Panels in Arizona
+Information about Solar Panels in Arizona

 It’s no surprise that Arizona has been a pioneer in the solar industry.
 Residents enjoy sunshine for 85% of the year, making it the ideal location for going solar.

-Payment Options for Solar in Arizona
+#2 Options for Buying Solar Panels in Arizona

 A photovoltaic power system is a hefty investment – buying an average sized system in AZ will set you back about $17,000, possibly more depending on what you choose.
 There are some other options, but due to various factors involved in this state in particular, you’ll want to take an extra hard look at the details of each one.

 - Your system could produce more power than you need, allowing you to benefit from credits to your bill.
 This comes in especially handy during the hottest months of the year when air conditioning bills are at their highest.

 Cons of solar leasing:

 - Depending upon the installer’s terms, you may be responsible for some maintenance, or replacement in certain situations such as natural disasters.
 Be sure to read the fine print so you know exactly what’s covered.

 - If your home uses more energy than your system produces, your lease payment plus the electricity bill could offset any savings.